Coastwise slave trade

-The coastwise slave trade existed along the eastern coastal areas of the United States in the antebellum years prior to 1861.
-Shiploads and boatloads of slaves in the domestic trade were transported from place to place on the waterways.
-Hundreds of vessels of various sizes and capacities were used to transport the slaves, generally from markets of the Upper South, where there was a surplus of slaves, to the Deep South, where the development of new cotton plantations created high demand for labor.
+The coastwise slave trade existed along the southern and eastern coastal areas of the United States in the antebellum years prior to 1861.
+Hundreds of vessels of various capacities domestically traded loads of slaves along waterways, generally from the Upper South which had a surplus of slaves to the Deep South where new cotton plantations created high demand for labor.

 International tensions developed when ships were forced by weather or incident into ports in Bermuda and the British West Indies, as the British freed the slaves as part of the banned trade on the high seas, even before its abolition of slavery in its territories in 1834.
 There were several cases: Comet (1830), Encomium (1833), Enterprise (1835), Hermosa (1840), and, most notably, the Creole case of 1841, the result of a ship slave revolt that forced the vessel into Nassau, Bahamas.
 British officials freed the 128 slaves who chose to stay in the Bahamas.

 Legal rights

-Prior to 1807, the 1787 U.S. Constitution and the 1793 Fugitive Slave Act were the only national United States laws on slavery.
+Prior to 1807, the 1787 United States Constitution and the 1793 Fugitive Slave Act were the only national United States laws on slavery.
 Individual states had enacted laws authorizing and regulating slavery within their boundaries.

 The multi-faceted 1807 Act Prohibiting Importation of Slaves abolished the "importation of slaves" from Africa, effective in 1808.
 The United States and Great Britain patrolled to create an international Blockade of Africa, trying to suppress the slave trade.
-In addition, US and British ships patrolled the Caribbean, where illegal slaves were generally brought for sale to the sugar plantations and smuggling into the U.S.
+In addition, American and British ships patrolled the Caribbean, where illegal slaves were generally brought for sale to the sugar plantations and smuggling into the United States.

 The 1807 Act also regulated the United States' "coastwise slave trade"; it protected shipping by domestic slave traders between markets along the other slave trading coasts.
-Attorneys argued that ships at sea were an extension of U.S. sovereignty, which permitted domestic slave trade among the states.
+Attorneys argued that ships at sea were an extension of United States sovereignty, which permitted domestic slave trade among the states.